 As we mark a year since the publication of our report ‘REDUCE, EMPOWER & IMPROVE: Addressing the shared needs of rare autoimmune rheumatic diseases,’ RAIRDA has been working to implement the recommendations of the report.
-There are 12 recommendations altogether, focussing on different bodies and healthcare professionals, but our overarching aims are to raise awareness of the importance of rare disease care and the need to improve it.
+There are 12 recommendations altogether, focusing on different bodies and healthcare professionals, but our overarching aims are to raise awareness of the importance of rare disease care and the need to improve it.

 We know that we face a range of challenges.
 With Brexit on the horizon and many in the third sector fighting their cause, especially in the health field, policy recommendations don’t typically provide immediate, tangible results very quickly.
 With this in mind, we ensured that the report’s recommendations are very direct in targeting the bodies that can help us in our aims.
 Whilst we have made some significant advances, there have been peaks and troughs since publication on rare disease day 2018.